Bleuje/variations-combinator/README.md

 Tested only on linux so far.
 Making this useable by other people than me is a work in progress :)

-openFrameworks [ofxGamepad](https://github.com/underdoeg/ofxGamepad) addon is used.
+openFrameworks [ofxGamepad](https://github.com/Bleuje/ofxGamepad) addon is used (I think you should use my fork because of a fix).

 ![examples of outputs](doc/outputs-examples.gif)